 He flushes the area out and inserts the tiny camera probe into the joint.
 He moves quickly and inserts another small probe next to the camera, but this one holds a tiny surgical tool and he starts removing loose pieces of bone as well as drilling away severely damaged bone from inside the rhino.
 Bony spurs called osteophytes are also blasted away, and these he explains have been causing loss of cartilage, common in osteoarthritis – the debilitating condition the young bull now has.
 While finishing up, he then talks through the procedures and questions the veterinary students watching.

 Keeping the rhino sleeping and loading him into his transport vehicle takes almost as long as the operation itself!
 A gargantuan effort of about 20 humans pulling and pushing eventually gets him on to his makeshift bed at the back of a game truck.

 Deemed a success by the vets and owners of the rhino, Marais is confident that this will make a difference for the patient, especially with him growing and putting more weight on the leg.
-As filmmakers we are once again reminded of those using all that is available to us as humans to keep our rhinos on our planet.
+As filmmakers, we are once again reminded of those using all that is available to us as humans to keep our rhinos on our planet.
 In a week full of world records and Olympic triumphs, this was undoubtedly the best “world-first” for us all!

 Dr Marais (lead-surgeon) performed his groundbreaking surgery with the assistance of a team from the Onderstepoort Veterinary Academic Hospital (OVAH) – Dr Yolandi Smit (surgeon) while the Anesthetists were Prof Brighton Dzikiti, assisted by Dr Gareth Zeiler.
-The theater nurse was Sr Jana Stander.
+The theatre nurse was Sr Jana Stander.